Donel C. Kinnard Memorial State Veteran Cemetery

 Grave Locations

-The grave location of your loved one is furnished on the map included in the burial document folder.
-Additionally, there is a grave locator in the Administration Building to assist visitors who may not know the location of a gravesite.
+The map included in the burial document folder shows the grave location of your loved one.
+Additionally, a grave locator is in the Administration Building to assist visitors who may not know the location of a gravesite.

 Grave Marker

 A temporary grave marker marks the grave following the interment.
-A permanent grave marker will be furnished free of charge by the federal government without application from the family.
+The federal government will furnish a permanent grave marker free of charge without application from the family.
 Every effort is made to have the grave marker delivered and set within 60 days of interment.

 Flags